Rose Avenue in the Orchard

 Welder and Weeder

 Thirteen robust steel archways were built from lengths of galvanised steel 20mm (3/4 inch) water pipe, bent and welded in the Moosey garage.
-Then we carried them and stomped them into the ground, one by one.
+Non-Gardening Partner and I carried them into the orchard and stomped them into the ground, one by one.

-Thank you to Stephen for the archway design, and for spending many masked, 'sparky' mid-winter hours.
-The welder was too shy to allow photographs - unlike the 'weeder', pictured bottoms-up in the summer sunshine!
+Thank you to NGP for the archway design, and for spending many masked, 'sparky' mid-winter hours.
+He was too shy to allow photographs - unlike the 'weeder', pictured bottoms-up in the summer sunshine!

 The First Summer

-The rose avenue has as yet not officially been 'opened', but all the roses are growing happily in their first summer, and are all flowering.
-Etoile de Hollande is absolutely beautiful, as is Gloire de Dijon.
-Eastlea's Golden Rambler has huge flowers, and the pale fluffies like Sombreuil and Phyllis Bide are going to be gorgeous.
+All the roses seemed to grow happily in their first summer, and all flowered.
+Etoile de Hollande was absolutely beautiful, as was Gloire de Dijon.
+Eastlea's Golden Rambler had huge flowers, and the pale fluffies like Sombreuil and Phyllis Bide were gorgeous.

-How exciting!
-It won't need many summers for each archway to become completely covered and my rose-dripping visions to become a reality!
+I hoped that it wouldn't take many summers for each archway to become completely covered and my rose-dripping visions to become a reality.
+Hmm...
+The truth is that some did, some half-did, while a few just couldn't be bothered.

 There are many early details in the Moosey journal - including a photograph of the very first archway to be built, and the head gardener standing on the bare paddock - the perfect 'before' photograph for a garden project!